emilykroberts/Surrogacy-Validation-Longitudinal-Outcomes/README.md

 #### Details

 The R package requires R (version > 3.5.0).
 Pre-build binaries for the current official release of the package are available from CRAN (Comprehensive R Archive Network), but if the user desires to compile the package for himself, then the typical R compiler tools will have to be installed.
-Instructions can be found on the R Project’s website at https://www.r-project.org/nosvn/pandoc/devtools.html.
+Instructions can be found on the R Projects website at https://www.r-project.org/nosvn/pandoc/devtools.html.

 The latest development version of the package can be found on Github.